-Classifying AI systems: an example from the European Union
+Classifying AI systems and applying proportionality: an example from the EU

-The Al Act17 applies to all sectors of the European economy and aims to ensure a high level of protection for fundamental rights, health and safety of Al systems.
-The Al Act follows a risk-based approach and creates a framework for classifying Al systems according to different risk levels:
+The AI Act20 applies to all sectors of the European economy and aims to ensure a high level of protection for the fundamental rights, health and safety of AI systems.
+The AI Act follows a risk-based approach and creates a framework for classifying AI systems according to different risk levels:

-- i.
-Unacceptable risks: Those Al risks that are deemed to be unacceptable are prohibited and should not be brought into the market. - ii.
-High risks: Providers and users of high-risk AI systems will need to comply with comprehensive governance and risk management requirements.
-In the insurance sector, the AI Act identifies as high-risk those AI systems intended to be used for risk assessment and pricing in relation to natural persons in the case of life and health insurance. - iii.
-Limited and minimal risks: This category encompasses the majority of AI use cases and sets out minimum transparency requirements, a general AI literacy requirement and the development of voluntary codes of conduct.
+- Unacceptable risks: Al risks that are deemed to be unacceptable are prohibited and should not be brought into the market. - High risks: Providers and users of high-risk AI systems will need to comply with comprehensive governance and risk management requirements.
+In the insurance sector, the AI Act identifies as high-risk those AI systems intended to be used for risk assessment and pricing in relation to natural persons in the case of life and health insurance. - Limited and minimal risks: This category encompasses the majority of AI use cases and sets out minimum transparency requirements, a general AI literacy requirement and the development of voluntary codes of conduct.